Strategies to mitigate AI security and compliance risks

 Navigating complex data privacy and security regulations

 There are also compliance issues.
 Many industries are subject to strict data privacy and security regulations, such as GDPR, the EU AI Act, or the Health Insurance Portability and Accountability Act (HIPAA) for the healthcare sector.
-AI systems often process large volumes of personal or sensitive data, challenging compliance with these regulations.
+AI systems often process large volumes of personal or sensitive data, making compliance with these regulations challenging.

 EY's research indicates that 60% of executives believe AI regulations will significantly impact their business operations.
 Deloitte further highlights this difficulty, with 70% of organizations needing help to keep up with these regulations.